soliveira3/UCF-OrElse-Hackpack/README.md

 was added, a description of the algorithm, its testing status, and preferably also source, license and time complexity.

-kactl.pdf is to be kept to 25 pages + cover page.
+hackpack.pdf is to be kept to 25 pages + cover page.
-Occasionally the generated kactl.pdf is committed to the repo for convenience, but not too often because it makes git operations slower.
+Occasionally the generated hackpack.pdf is committed to the repo for convenience, but not too often because it makes git operations slower.

 ## Testing